lguibr/muzerotriangle/out.md

     # Use the NumPy-based can_place from GridLogic
     if not GridLogic.can_place(game_state.grid_data, shape, r, c):
         logger.error(f"Invalid placement attempted: Shape {shape_idx} at ({r},{c})")
-        # It's possible this check fails even if valid_actions included it,
-        # especially if the state changed unexpectedly (e.g., in multi-threaded envs, though not the case here).
-        # Returning 0 reward is reasonable.
         return 0.0

     # --- Place the shape ---
     placed_coords: set[tuple[int, int]] = set()
     placed_count = 0
-    # Get color ID from the shape's color
     color_id = COLOR_TO_ID_MAP.get(shape.color, NO_COLOR_ID)
     if color_id == NO_COLOR_ID:
         logger.warning(f"Shape color {shape.color} not found in COLOR_TO_ID_MAP!")
-        # Assign a default color ID?
-Or handle as error?
-Let's use 0 for now.
         color_id = 0

     for dr, dc, _ in shape.triangles:
         tri_r, tri_c = r + dr, c + dc
-        # Check validity using GridData method (which checks bounds)
         if game_state.grid_data.valid(tri_r, tri_c):
-            # Check death and occupancy using NumPy arrays
             if (
                 not game_state.grid_data._death_np[tri_r, tri_c]
                 and not game_state.grid_data._occupied_np[tri_r, tri_c]
             ):
-                # Update NumPy arrays
                 game_state.grid_data._occupied_np[tri_r, tri_c] = True
                 game_state.grid_data._color_id_np[tri_r, tri_c] = color_id
                 placed_coords.add((tri_r, tri_c))
                 placed_count += 1
             else:
-                # This case should ideally not be reached if can_place passed.
-Log if it does.
                 logger.error(
                     f"Placement conflict at ({tri_r},{tri_c}) during execution, though can_place was true."
                 )
         else:
-            # This case should ideally not be reached if can_place passed.
-Log if it does.
             logger.error(
                 f"Invalid coordinates ({tri_r},{tri_c}) encountered during placement execution."
             )